For additional information, read the Nomination Form PDF

 Salem School is a simple, one-story, frame school building of a type once widely found in rural Virginia.
 It is the sole survivor of seven schools built in Charlotte County with grants from the Julius Rosenwald Fund, established to improve public education for African Americans in the rural South.
-In addition to Rosenwald funds, the school was constructed in 1924 with land, money, some materials, and labor donated by the local black community.
+In addition to Rosenwald funds, the school was constructed adjacent to the Salem Baptist Church in southern Charlotte County in 1924 with land, money, some materials, and labor donated by the local black community.
 Grades one through seven were taught in the three classrooms.
 A fourth room served as a lunchroom.
 Outside were a privy and a well.
-The school closed in 1959 upon the integration of Charlotte County schools.
+The Salem School closed in 1959 upon the integration of Charlotte County schools.

 Abbreviations: